The Temptations Wish It Would Rain

-The Temptations Wish It Would Rain is a studio album by the Temptations, released in 1968 via Gordy Records.
+The Temptations Wish It Would Rain is the seventh studio album by the Temptations, released in 1968 via Gordy Records.
 It was the final release from the group's "Classic-5" era, during which David Ruffin, Eddie Kendricks, Paul Williams, Melvin Franklin, and Otis Williams constituted the Temptations' lineup.

 Wish It Would Rain also marks the last Temptations solo album to focus on the classic "Motown Sound", and the last to feature production from Smokey Robinson.

 Overview

 Included on Wish It Would Rain are the hit singles "I Wish It Would Rain" and "I Could Never Love Another (After Loving You)", both featuring Ruffin on lead vocals and co-written by Motown writer Rodger Penzabene, who committed suicide on New Year's Eve 1967 because of the breakup described in these two songs.
 "I Wish It Would Rain's" b-side, "I Truly, Truly Believe", is a rare solo showcase for Franklin, the group's bass singer.

 The third single, "Please Return Your Love to Me", features Kendricks on lead, and was released in July after Ruffin's departure.
 The song's b-side, "How Could I Forget" (led by Paul Williams), is not included here, because it was newly recorded on June 29 to accompany the a-side.